FemkeKocken/m21project/Journal.md

+## Entry 31/03/2023 ##

+Plan for today is 2 more nofi sketches.
+GaR meeting went well.
+It would be interesting to see how designing the different prototypes would be using Github, as well as what I would do normally (note to self: figure out what I do normally).
+Other than that it could be interesting to look into: Github wikis, tags, thinking of designed interactions as well as making a conceptual mapping to visualize the process of this project.

 ## Entry updates until 30-03-2023 ##

 Hi so okay I've been away for a little bit.
 I had to do some emotional heavy lifting.
 Anyway, I'm back again.
 THis week was working on the lofi/nofi prototypes.
 I have two, which I am actually happy about.
 But I will need another two.
 I gues that's going to be my work today.
 I see if I can reflect on these tomorrow maybe and/or ask people for help on Monday.
 After that it'll be prototyping for the first prot.